rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ![Ports and Adapters](../assets/images/ports-and-adapters-diagram.png)

 #### 1.3.2 Unidirectional Data Flow (UDF)
 The Unidirectional Data Flow (UDF) pattern ensures that data flows in a single direction throughout the application.
 This characteristic enables predictable state changes, which is crucial for applications with high stream demand.
 In this pattern, the flow typically begins with user interactions in the presentation layer, which trigger action events.
-These events are then processed by the logic layer, which updates the application's state accordingly.
+These events are then processed by the core logic layer, which updates the application's state accordingly.
 Finally, the presentation layer listens for changes in the application's state and updates the UI to reflect those changes.
-This single-direction flow, from presentation to logic to state and back to presentation, ensures that state changes are predictable and manageable, even under high stream demand.
+This single-direction flow, from presentation to core logic to state and back to presentation, ensures that state changes are predictable and manageable, even under high stream demand.

 ![Unidirectional Data Flow](../assets/images/unidirectional-data-flow-diagram.gif)